-Our attorney is an immigrant herself and has been in your shoes.
-The family-based immigration sponsorship process can be frustratingly complex, but our experienced team at The Law Office of Yovanna Vargas is here to help.
-Our Dallas family-based immigration lawyer will guide you every step of the way and give your case the sophisticated attention it deserves.
+Our immigration lawyer is an immigrant herself and has been in your shoes.
+The family-based immigration sponsorship process can be frustratingly complex, but our experienced legal team at The Law Office of Yovanna Vargas is here to help.
+Our Dallas family-based immigration lawyer will guide you every step of the way and give your immigration case the sophisticated attention it deserves.
 We know how to effectively navigate these matters and will work to secure the green cards your loved ones need to live their American Dreams.

 Who Is Eligible for Family-Based Immigration?